Aratrika Maity

-Aratrika Maity is an Indian actress and model who works in Bengali television industry and also known for portrayals in shows such as Khelna Bari and Mithijhora.
+Aratrika Maity is an Indian actress and model who works in Bengali television industry.
+She is best known for portrayals in television soap operas Khelna Bari and Mithijhora.
+She received an award at Zee Bangla's annual event which is commonly known as zee banglar sonar sansar (2026).

 Early life and education

-Aratrika born on 13 December 2004 in Jhargram, West Bengal, India.
-She was completed her schooling from Netajinagar Balika Vidya Mandir and later enrolled at Ramkrishna Mission Sarada Mancha for higher studies.
+Aratrika was born in Jhargram, West Bengal, India.
+She completed her schooling from Netajinagar Balika Vidya Mandir and later got enrolled at Ramkrishna Mission Sarada Mancha for higher studies.